sparkfun/SparkFun_Qwiic_Button_Arduino_Library/README.md

 Please review the LICENSE.md file for license information.

-If you have any questions or concerns on licensing, please contact technical support on our [SparkFun forums](https://forum.sparkfun.com/viewforum.php?f=152).
+If you have any questions or concerns on licensing, please contact techsupport@sparkfun.com.

 Distributed as-is; no warranty is given.

 - Your friends at SparkFun.

-_<COLLABORATION CREDIT>_